-About the Conext CL-60E Inverter
+About the Conext CL125 Inverter

-Figure 1-1 Conext CL-60E Inverter
+Figure 1-1 Conext CL125 Inverter

-The Conext CL Inverter is a three-phase, transformer-less string inverter designed for high efficiency, easy installation, and maximum yield.
-The inverter is designed to collect maximum available energy from the PV array by constantly adjusting its output power to track maximum power point (MPP) of the PV array.
-Since it is designed to be used in large scale PV plants with uniform strings, the inverter has a single MPPT channel.
-A maximum of fourteen (14) strings can be connected to the inverter DC input side.
-The inverter accommodates PV arrays with open circuit voltages up to 1000 VDC.
-The Conext CL-60E Inverter is designed to be transformer-less and, therefore, has no galvanic isolation.
-It's light weight and high-power density with world-class efficiency makes the CL Inverter suitable for large-scale PV plants.
+The Conext CL Inverter is a three-phase, transformer-less, string inverter designed for high efficiency, easy installation, and maximum yield.

+The inverter is designed to collect maximum available energy from the PV array by constantly adjusting its output power to track the maximum power point (MPP) of the PV array.
+The CL Inverter has a single MPPT channel as it is designed to be used in large scale PV plants with uniform strings.

+The CL Inverter's DC input side accommodates PV arrays with open circuit voltages of up to 1500 VDC.
+It has a single pair of PV input terminals with direct connection from an external PV combiner box.
+The terminals can accept cables with a maximum size of 200 mm2.

+The CL Inverter has a single stage transformer-less design.
+Therefore, it has no galvanic isolation.
+It is light-weight, efficient, and has high power density suitable for large scale PV plants.